-Improving acoustic conditions has implications for the number of dysfunctional activities
+Improving acoustic conditions has implications on the number of dysfunctional activities

-This study14 investigated whether changes in classroom noise level have a direct relation to student behaviour.
-During five morning lessons, 'dysfunctional' activities increased in classrooms with inferior acoustics (RT 0.6 to 0.75 s), while dysfunctional activities in rooms with superior acoustics (RT 0.4 to 0.5 s) remained about the same throughout the morning.
+This study14 investigated whether classroom noise level changes have a direct relation to student behaviour.
+During five morning lessons, 'dysfunctional' activities increased in classrooms with worse acoustics (RT 0.6 to 0.75 s), while in the rooms with 'better' acoustics (RT 0.4 to 0.5 s), dysfunctional activities remained approximately the same throughout the morning.